-Import from countries where African swine fever is present for a longer time already: Lithuania, Poland, Latvia, Estonia, Czech Republic and Sardinia
+Import from countries where African swine fever is present: Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Italy (Sardinia) and Romania

 Travellers to or from ASF-affected areas, especially livestock farmers, seasonal farm workers and long-distance drivers, must observe the follow-ing instructions:

 - Do not bring in food (meat or sausages) from affected areas.